ARM-software/CMSIS-DSP/ComputeGraph/documentation/CPPNodes.md

 There is only one specialization for the `float32_t` type.

-It is reading text file with one float per file and generating a stream of float.
+It is reading text file with one float per line and generating a stream of float.

-At the end of file, 0s are generated on the output indefinitely.
+At the end of file, 0.0f  are generated on the output indefinitely.

 The constructor has an additional argument : the name/path of the input file: